 NFL Power Rankings Wrap-up: Pittsburgh Steelers Week 11

-Nov 9, 2014; East Rutherford, NJ, USA; Pittsburgh Steelers tight end Heath Miller (83) runs with the ball after catching a pass during the second half at MetLife Stadium.
-The Jets defeated the Steelers 20-13.
+Nov 9, 2014; East Rutherford, NJ, USA; Pittsburgh Steelers quarterback Ben Roethlisberger (7) walks off the field during the first half of their game against the New York Jets at MetLife Stadium.
 Mandatory Credit: Ed Mulholland-USA TODAY Sports